jaredboice/daniel-san/README.md

 **Critical Snapshots**

-Passing a criticalThreshold property will log snapshots to the command-line when the endBalance is less than the criticalThreshold.
+Passing a criticalThreshold property will log snapshots to the command-line when the endBalance is less than the criticalThreshold, for STANDARD_TERMINAL_OUTPUT and DISPLAY_CRITICAL_SNAPSHOTS.

+**Search Values**

+searchValues: [string1, string2, string3] is used for the DISPLAY_EVENTS_BY_* terminal types.
+Case-Sensitive!

 **Terminal Option Configuration Example**